AI vs Hand Restoration

 Faithful facial likeness Variable Strong

-Preserving original texture Weak Strong
+Preserving original texture Often weak Strong

 Repairing severe damage carefully Variable Strong